 The higher your score is, the lower your interest rate will be, which can really affect your monthly payment.
-Hopefully, yours is in top shape when it’s time to buy, but it’s also important to consider what happens to your credit score after you actually purchase your home.
+Hopefully, yours is in top shape when it’s time to buy.
+However, it’s also important to consider what happens to your credit score after you actually purchase your home.

 You might be surprised to find out that buying a home has both positive and negative impacts on your credit.
-Read on to find out exactly what to expect of your credit score when you get a mortgage, plus how to minimize any potential damage that could occur.
+Read on to find out exactly what to expect of your credit score when you get a mortgage.
+We’ll also teach you how to minimize any potential damage that could occur.

 Credit Inquiries Cause Slight Drop

-That’s because each time you apply for credit, whether it’s a mortgage, auto loan, or credit card, the inquiry is listed on your credit report and your score is lowered anywhere between five and ten points.
+That’s because each time you apply for new credit, whether it’s a mortgage, auto loan, or credit card, the inquiry is listed on your credit report.
+Your credit score is lowered anywhere between five and ten points.

 Unfortunately, if you have an excessive number of credit inquiries, lenders might think you’re in desperate need of cash and might be reluctant to lend to you.
 The dip in your credit score reflects this potential risk.

 So how can you mitigate this issue when shopping for a mortgage?
 First, limit the number of lenders you apply to.
 You can also ask for a pre-approval to find out what interest rates you’d be eligible for.
-The difference is that instead of having a hard pull performed on your credit report, the lender only does a soft pull which doesn’t have any effect at all.
+The difference is that there is not a hard pull performed on your credit report.
+Instead, the lender only does a soft pull which doesn’t have any effect at all.

 You’ll still have to go through the formal application (and hard credit pull) once you decide on a loan, but the pre-approval process gives you the opportunity to compare offers without any type of commitment.

-Another way to protect your credit score from too many inquiries is to limit your loan search to two weeks.
-When evaluating your credit report, lenders realize that consumers want to shop around for different rates to get the best loan.
+Another way to protect your credit scores from too many inquiries is to limit your loan search to two weeks.
+When evaluating your credit, lenders realize that consumers want to shop around for different rates to get the best loan.
 So if you have several of the same type of inquiry listed in a two-week span, they’ll actually only be counted as a single inquiry.

 Mark your calendar with the first date of your loan application so you can track how long your search has lasted.
-Not only can you keep your credit score intact, you’ll also keep yourself on schedule for getting your mortgage in order.
+This will help you keep your credit scores intact.
+Plus, you’ll also keep yourself on schedule for getting your mortgage in order.